xthuan/xthuan.github.io/_pages/activities.md

 * IEEE/CIC International Conference on Communications in China (ICCC) 2017
 * International Conference on Computing, Networking and Communications 2018
 * IEEE Workshop on Signal Processing Systems 2018
-* European Conference on Networks and Communications (EuCNC) 2019
+* European Conference on Networks and Communications (EuCNC) 2019-->

-I am always looking for excellent PhD students and post-doc.

-I also welcome visiting researchers.
-Some potential funding opportunities are listed below.
-* China Scholarship Council
-* [UK Jiangsu 20+20 programme](https://junqing-zhang.github.io/posts/2019/04/blog-post-uk-jiangsu-collaboration/) for PhD students and scholars in universities of Jiangsu Province, China.